 It would also be prudent to consult competent accountants and financial planners to help manage this new income, especially for athletes in sports with high risk of career ending injuries.
 Former Florida State University football player Corey Simon cautioned student athletes to be smart about this new income opportunity.
 “Strike while the iron is hot…,” Simon encouraged student athletes, “You’re gonna get some money.
 Don’t waste it, take care of it, make sure you have something when you leave college.”

-For more information on negotiating endorsement agreements (sports or otherwise), licensing your name, image and likeness, or any other intellectual property needs, contact us at (561) 953-9300 or through our website form to schedule your free consultation.
+For more information on negotiating endorsement agreements (sports or otherwise), licensing your name, image and likeness, or any other intellectual property needs, contact us through our website form to schedule your free consultation.